 Proposals will be reviewed by an Interagency Committee composed of U.S. Agency for International Development and U.S. Department of State representatives from technical and regional offices.
-This committee meets to review each eligible proposal and decide which to invite for full proposal submission, or to otherwise advance.
-Final award decisions will be influenced by whether the proposal meets MERC's programmatic goals and objectives
+This committee meets to review each eligible proposal and decide which to advance for consideration for funding.
+Final award decisions will be influenced by whether the proposal meets MERC's programmatic goals and objectives.

-I. Applied Research Grants
+I. Continuation Grants

-The MERC Interagency Committee uses the following criteria to evaluate pre-proposals (and full proposals) under the applied research grants and continuation funding categories:
+The MERC Interagency Committee uses the following criteria to continuation grant category: